xtream1101/devscript/README.md

 If you encounter any issues or have suggestions for improvements, file a new issue on our [GitHub issues page](https://github.com/xtream1101/devscript/issues).

 If you find a security vulnerability, please do not create an issue.
 Instead, contact the maintainers directly at [security@devscript.host](mailto:security@devscript.host)

+## 🛠️ Development

+If you would like to contribute to the project, please refer to the [development guide](https://docs.devscript.host/reference/development/).

 ## 📜 License